issbgkh/schain-get-started/README.md

 ### ICO Wallet App

-We've also provided a [NodeJS wallet](https://github.com/issbgkh/schain-wallet) implementation to interact with the ICO chaincode.
+We also implemented a [NodeJS wallet](https://github.com/issbgkh/schain-wallet) that demonstrates using SDK to interact with the ICO chaincode.